Facial recognition used to identify Lafayette Square protester accused of assault

 Detroit police were running two facial recognition algorithms, include the one by Rank One Computing that supports NCRFRILS.
 Investigators used surveillance camera images and facial recognition software to help identify a suspect in a shoplifting case.

 A man was arrested, but the charges were later dropped and prosecutors apologized.
-Detroit Police did not respond to questions about how the identification went awry, but the co-founder of Rank One wrote in an email to The Washington Post he believed the algorithm performed well, but investigators did not follow proper safeguards against misidentification.
+Detroit police did not respond to questions about how the identification went awry, but the co-founder of Rank One wrote in an email to The Post that he believed the algorithm performed well but that investigators did not follow proper safeguards against misidentification.

-“Our algorithm, like most top-tier algorithms, are highly accurate on all races, and Rank One has one of the lowest racial accuracy differences in the industry,” Rank One’s CEO Brendan Klare wrote.
+“Our algorithm, like most top-tier algorithms, are highly accurate on all races, and Rank One has one of the lowest racial accuracy differences in the industry,” Rank One’s CEO, Brendan Klare, wrote.

 Crockford said the case is likely not the only one.

-“There have probably been many other cases of arrest resulting from use of facial recognition technology,” Crockford said, “but because . . . in the vast majority of cases police are not disclosing it in court papers, . . . people haven’t had the opportunity to challenge the technology’s use.”
+“There have probably been many other cases of arrest resulting from use of facial recognition technology,” Crockford said, “but because . . . in the vast majority of cases police are not disclosing it in court papers . . . people haven’t had the opportunity to challenge the technology’s use.”